Iran's Khamenei blames Gulf Arab states for military parade attack

 Khamenei ordered security forces to bring to justice those responsible for one of the worst assaults ever against the Revolutionary Guards, the most powerful military force in the country, which answers to him.

-The allegation will likely ratchet up tensions with Iran’s rival Saudi Arabia and some of its Gulf Arab allies, who along with the United States have been working to isolate Tehran.
+The allegation will likely ratchet up tensions with Iran’s rival Saudi Arabia and its Gulf allies, which along with the United States have been working to isolate the Islamic Republic.

 “This crime is a continuation of the plots of the regional states that are puppets of the United States, and their goal is to create insecurity in our dear country,” Khamenei said in a statement published on his website.